 Awards are typically made in February of each year.
 If you are awarded a loan through the program you will be required to submit a signed promissory note before any funds will be released to you.
 Funds are released in one disbursement and it is up to each recipient to use the funds to make their loan payments throughout the year.

-Yes, eligible graduates may receive funding from the program for up to ten years provided they submit a new application and supporting documentation each year.
+Yes, eligible graduates may receive funding from the program for up to ten years following their law school graduation provided they submit a new application and supporting documentation each year.

 Questions should be directed to Johanne Johnston, Assistant Dean for Admissions & Financial Aid at firstname.lastname@example.org or 215-204-3659.